EPI with Diabetes

 And last but not least, no matter what anyone tells you … once you are dealing with BOTH EPI + Diabetes … if you can keep your highest blood sugar reading at no more than 250 but then flutter the rest of the time between 100-180 …. then you are doing good… real good!.
 Some vets will tell you you need to keep the blood sugar at low 100’s… this is advice for people dealing with just Diabetes.
 Unfortunately, not many vets deal with both EPI + Diabetes, and when you do have to deal with both of these conditions simultaneously it changes how you deal with Diabetes and what you can/should expect.

-To date, my gal has been managing EPI + Diabetes for 5 years.
+My gal, Izzy managed EPI with Diabetes for 8 years.
 The best thing i every did was learn how to test her blood sugar myself, cause it allowed me to then test her blood when i tried a new food and i learned real quick what worked and what didn’t work without her struggling with dangerous highs/lows because i was able to test her blood with each new food.